 '''

-SYSCS_UTIL.SYSCS_UNFREEZE_DATABASE()
+SYSCS_UTIL.SYSCS_INVALIDATE_STORED_STATEMENTS()

 '''

-No result set is returned by this procedure.
+No result is returned by this procedure.

 If authentication and SQL authorization are both enabled, only the database owner has execute privileges on this procedure by default.
-See "Enabling user authentication" and "Setting the SQL standard authorization mode" in the Derby Developer's Guide for more information.
+See "Configuring user authentication" and "Configuring user authorization" in the Derby Security Guide for more information.
 The database owner can grant access to other users.

 '''

-String backupdirectory = "c:/mybackups/" + JCalendar.getToday();

 CallableStatement cs = conn.prepareCall

-("CALL SYSCS_UTIL.SYSCS_FREEZE_DATABASE()");
+("CALL SYSCS_UTIL.SYSCS_INVALIDATE_STORED_STATEMENTS()");

 cs.execute();

 cs.close();

-// user supplied code to take full backup of "backupdirectory"

-// now unfreeze the database once backup has completed:

-CallableStatement cs = conn.prepareCall

 '''